Options market sees big move in Apple shares after earnings

 In the previous eight quarters, the average one-day earnings move has been 3.9 percent, according to RiskReversal.com, an options research firm based in New York.

-As competition intensifies from Samsung Electronics Co Ltd and others using Google Inc's Android software, investors are wondering if Apple's days of hyper growth are over.
+As competition intensifies from Samsung Electronics Co Ltd (005930.KS) and others using Google Inc's (GOOG.O) Android software, investors are wondering if Apple's days of hyper growth are over.

 The median price target on Wall Street is $745, roughly 50 percent above Apple's current stock price.